 For our Coal Clients, Mineral Titles Branch, in conjunction with GeoBC, has created a spatial layer depicting areas of possible freehold (private) coal rights.

 The information is collected when a land status for coal rights is conducted for a given area; therefore, the information is current at that time.
 As the information provided is a determination of the status of coal rights at that given moment, it is subject to change.
 The information contained in this file is only updated if there is a reason to re-assess the area.

 For areas where no information exists, do not assume that coal rights are available.
 It may be the area has not yet been researched.

 Mineral Titles is making this dataset available to provide coal clients with a starting point for their own research and possible submission of a coal licence application.

 Further research will be necessary to provide certainty and completeness of your coal licence application.
-Tantalis GATOR may assist with this additional research and is now a free service.
+Tantalis GATOR may assist with this additional research.

 Any questions can be directed to the branch: